ManfredTremmel/gwt-bean-validators/README.md

 Dependencies
 ------------
-If you want to use this validators only on server side, you needn't add any gwt libraries, the code of the validators itself uses no gwt specific functions.
-You simply can add [apache-commons-lang3 3.4](https://commons.apache.org/proper/commons-lang/), [apache-commons-validator 1.4.1](https://commons.apache.org/proper/commons-validator/) and [apache-commons-beanutils-core 1.9.2] (https://commons.apache.org/proper/commons-beanutils/).
+If you want to use this validators only on server side, you needn't add any gwt libraries, the code of the validators itself uses no gwt specific functions, include [mt-bean-validators](https://github.com/ManfredTremmel/mt-bean-validators) instead of gwt-bean-validators.
-On the gwt frontend side, you have to include my [gwt-commons-lang3 3.4-1](https://github.com/ManfredTremmel/gwt-commons-lang3) and [gwt-commons-validators 1.5.0-1](https://github.com/ManfredTremmel/gwt-commons-validator) src.jars additional and the corresponding binary jars as replacement of apache-commons-lang3 and apache-commons-validator (optional), this are gwt-ports of the same libraries.
-If you use Maven, it will include everything automaticly for you.
+On the gwt frontend side, instead of apache-commons-lang3 and apache-commons-validators my [gwt-commons-lang3](https://github.com/ManfredTremmel/gwt-commons-lang3) and [gwt-commons-validators](https://github.com/ManfredTremmel/gwt-commons-validator) packages are used, you shouldn't add both in your project.

 Maven integraten
 ----------------